mmgmp/fsnrnue-updated/README.md

       * `Unlimited Blade Works Crack.rar`

 ## Instalation

+There are two methods of installation:
+   - Using the instalation script from [Lutris](https://lutris.net/games/fatestay-night/). **(recommended)**

-To begin the instalation, you simply run the `fsnrnue-2022.yml` either with the `lutris -i fsnrnue-2022.yml` or graphicaly using Lutris.
+   - Downloading and executing the scrip yourself with the `lutris -i fsnrnue-2022.yml` command.